 Goeijenbier and his team solve different types of problems. ‘’First of all, there is a worldwide shortage in specialized technical PLC-knowledge.
-That shortage on the exists already for years on the labor market, but especially in a specific area like PLC’s it becomes problematic.
+That shortage exists already for years in the labor market, but especially in a specific area like PLC’s, it becomes problematic.
 Knowledge about logical controllers is only needed on rare occasions.
 In addition, most PLC’s have a long lifetime whilst the world around it changes fast.
 This makes it hard to hold on to the knowledge.
 Especially because training programs have ceased to exist.’’

-Supportpoints built up a network of 1.800 experts.
+Supportpoints built up a network of 3.500 experts.
 This network helps companies to get their machines up and running again, by combining experts’ insights from across the world.
-Supporting both defected PLC’s as well PLC-software modifications, SupportPoints is set up as an online marketplace.
+Supporting both defected PLC’s as well as PLC-software modifications, SupportPoints is set up as an online marketplace.
 Their people are programmers from all over the world.
 These are individuals with many years of experience in engineering, but also specialized companies.
 Because of the variety of time zones around the world covered, SupportPoints is always ‘open’.
-Customers and experts also have the ability to rate each other, similar to for example AirBnb.
-The SupportPoints platform is also available for lease as a white label platform for business that is not supported by SupportPoints.
+Customers and experts also have the ability to rate each other, similar to for example Airbnb.
+The SupportPoints platform is also available for lease as a white-label platform for business that is not supported by SupportPoints.
 This platform is called MySupportSuite (www.mysupportsuite.com).

 That’s why he believes the technical world is going to change. ‘’ We are not going to fill the gap of technicians.
 For as long as I live, there are not enough technicians.
 We need to find a different solution.
 I think that we need to educate a large group of technical people who can do the generic technical work.
 They are the general employees of the Technical Service who run the day to day business.
 But if there is something specific, companies can acquire dedicated supporting knowledge.
 Knowledge is a commodity, an article that you can acquire; for example PLC-experts on a reliable platform of SupportPoints.
 PLC-knowledge as a service.’’

 The network of SupportPoints has not remained unnoticed.
-Before the Coronacrisis outbreak, the techcompany founded in Leiden was on the radar of Techleap.
-Techleap provides Dutch scaleups of tools and knowledge to recruit and maintain talent, so that these young organizations can grow and scale up across the borders.
-In the action plan for 2023 Techleap announced the goal for the coming three years to make the Netherlands one of the best startup and scaleup ecosystems globally.
-Techleap aims to realize fifteen percent more success for Dutch scaleups internationally, to free up ten billion euros extra in venture capital for tech scaleups and to create twice as many startups and scaleups in deeptech.
-The organization will also reduce the number of open software developer vacancies with twenty-five percent.
-This is the last pillar of the ‘techtalent’.
+Before the Coronacrisis outbreak, the tech-company founded in Leiden was on the radar of Techleap.
+Techleap provides Dutch scaleups of tools and knowledge to recruit and maintain talent so that these young organizations can grow and scale-up across the borders.
+In the action plan for 2023, Techleap announced the goal for the coming three years to make the Netherlands one of the best startup and scaleup ecosystems globally.
+Techleap aims to realize fifteen percent more success for Dutch scaleups internationally, to free up to ten billion euros extra in venture capital for tech scale-ups, and to create twice as many startups and scaleups in deep tech.
+The organization will also reduce the number of open software developer vacancies by twenty-five percent.
+This is the last pillar of the ‘tech talent’.